shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 Here `dongle-incoming` is the name of the context we defined in `dongle.conf`, and we define extensions within that context for receiving SMS by the way of `exten => sms`.
-You can read more about how [Context, Extensions, and Priorities][7] work in asterisk from their wiki.
+You can read more about how [Context, Extensions, and Priorities][7] work in Asterisk from their wiki.

 Once we craft an email message we defer to a sendmail compatible SMTP client to send the email.
 This example uses `msmtp` here, you can instead use any other client and configure it accordingly.

-The above extension configuration calls a few asterisk built-in apps and functions that you might need to install separately.
+The above extension configuration calls a few Asterisk built-in apps and functions that you might need to install separately.
 For OpenWRT install the following packages:
 ```
-opkg install asterisk-app-system asterisk-app-verbose asterisk-func-base64
+opkg install Asterisk-app-system Asterisk-app-verbose Asterisk-func-base64
 ```

 If you just want SMS forwarding to your email and don't care about PSTN voice calls